-- The magic value consists of the five characters "ustar" followed by a space.
+- The magic value is "ustar" (note the following space).
 The version field contains a space character followed by a null. - The numeric fields are generally filled with leading spaces (not leading zeros as recommended in the final standard). - The prefix field is often not used, limiting pathnames to the 100 characters of old-style archives.